sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-boolean-logic-2/README.md

 ## Using Boolean Comparisons in Boolean Expressions

-Since Boolean comparison statements evaluate to true or false, they can be used in the same kinds of expressions that `NOT`, `AND`, and `OR` can be used in.
+Since Boolean comparisons evaluate to true or false, they can be used in the same kinds of expressions that `NOT`, `AND`, and `OR` can be used in.
 If you take this expression:

 ```
 (true && false) || (true || !true) = true
 ```

-You could swap `true` and `false` for comparison statements and end with the same result:
+You could swap `true` and `false` for comparisons and end with the same result:

 ```js
 (5 === 5 && 5 < 3) || ("Hello, world!" || !true) = true
 ```

-And you could replace those statements with variables that evaluate to those values:
+And you could replace those comparisons with variables that evaluate to those values:

 ```js
 const someArray = ["a", "b", "c", "d", "e"]